 Introduction

 Zonal waves, also called planetary waves, that can develop in the extratropical latitudes of the Southern Hemisphere (SH), have received some attention by the scientific community because of its role in modulating weather systems and regional climate (xxREF).
-They are typically characterized by applying Fourier decomposition to hemispheric anomalies of sea-level pressure of geopotential heights.
+They are typically characterized by applying Fourier decomposition to hemispheric anomalies of sea-level pressure or of geopotential heights.
 On the other hand, “stationary waves” or “quasi-stationary waves” are terms generally reserved in the literature to the zonal asymmetries of the time mean field (ϕ*).
 These terms are sometimes used interchangeably in the SH circulation related studies.
 For example, while Quintanar and Mechoso (1995) use the term “quasi-stationary waves (QS)” as defined by (agrega algo aca breve porque la ecuacion no fue presentada todavía) , Raphael (2004) developed an QS index to describe that associated with zonalwavenumber 3 based on xxxx.
 But Raphael (2004) uses the term “zonal wave (ZW)” in the description.
 Moreover, Irving and Simmonds (2015), compare Raphael (2004)’s QS index with their own index of southern hemisphere ZW amplitude, computed asxxxx.
 On the other hand, Rao, Fernandez, and Franchito (2004) follow the nomenclature of Quintanar and Mechoso (1995) for QS, but in their analysis of xxx they use ¯(A_ZWk ) instead of A_QSk.
 Kravchenko et al. (2012) applies the same strategy as Rao et al. (2004) to analyze air temperature.
 Turner et al. (2017) use the terms “planetary wave k”, “quasi-stationary wave k” and “wave number k” to describe analysis of QS associated with different wavenumbers k.
 Furthermore, Lastovicka, Krizan, and Kozubek (2018) study QS and ZW but they use the term “stationary planetary wave (SPW)” to refer to both.

 It is evident from the recent literature that both terms QS and ZWs have been used interchangeable way.
 However, there are not recent studies assessing how “stationary” or “quasi-stationary” the zonal waves are in the SH.
-The focus of this study is then to assess the xx…me preocupa que haya papers olvidados sobre este tema.
+The focus of this study is then to assess the

 Zonal waves and quasi-stationary waves